 - Oregon Department of Agriculture Guides: Slugs and Snails in Oregon

-Turtles are common shelled reptiles found world wide!
+Turtles are common shelled reptiles found in many places around the world!
 They are found in many types of habitats, including ponds, salt water, islands, and even the desert!
 There are many species of turtles.
 Some common North American turtles include:

 - box turtles